soonann/travel-app-backend/README.md

 ## Overview
-This application is a backend service built for the <a href="https://github.com/AustenLeow/travel-app">Travel App</a>, some of the technologies/frameworks used in this project are:
+This application is a backend service built for the <a href="https://github.com/AustenLeow/travel-app">Travel App</a>, some of the frameworks/dependencies in this project are:
 * Spring Boot MVC
 * Postgresql
 * AWS Cognito API